PrimalMyst/Books/codex/world-building/README.md

 world-building/
 ├── README.md                    # This file
-├── cosmology/                   # Universal structure and rules │   ├── time-mechanics.md        # How time works in ChronoMyst
+├── cosmology/                   # Universal structure and rules │   ├── time-mechanics.md        # How time works in MysticMyst
 │   ├── dimensional-structure.md # Multiple realities and planes
 │   ├── cosmic-forces.md         # Fundamental powers that shape reality
 │   └── creation-myths.md        # Origin stories of the universe